wp-statistics/wp-statistics/readme.txt

 * Added: Overview tab to the settings page to control what is displayed.
 This page is available to any user that has read access to WP Statistics.
 * Added: Dutch (nl_NL) translation, thanks Friso van Wieringen.
 * Added: New index on visitor table for existing installs to avoid duplicate entries being created.
+* Added: jqPlot javascript library.
 * Fixed: Some country codes not displaying in the "Top Countries" overview widget/page.
 * Fixed: Export filename contained a colan, which is not a valid character.
+* Updated: All charts now use jqPlot instead of HighCharts so we are now fully GPL compliant.
 * Updated: "Top Referring Sites" on the overview page now only displays if there are entries to be displayed.
 * Updated: "Latest Search Words" on the overview page now only displays if there are entries to be displayed.
 * Updated: "Top Pages Visited" on the overview page now only displays if there are entries to be displayed.